Clinical Trial of Inhaled Molgramostim Nebulizer Solution in Autoimmune Pulmonary Alveolar Proteinosis (aPAP) (IMPALA-2)

 This is an interventional, randomized, double-blind, 2-arm, parallel groups, placebo-controlled, multi-center, phase 3 trial in adult subjects who are diagnosed with aPAP.

-An aPAP diagnosis should be confirmed by an anti-GM-CSF auto-antibody test result, and history of PAP based on either high resolution computed tomography, lung biopsy, or bronchoalveolar lavage cytology, should be available.
+An aPAP diagnosis should be confirmed by a Granulocyte-macrophage colony stimulating factor (GM-CSF) auto-antibody test result, and history of PAP based on either high resolution computed tomography, lung biopsy, or bronchoalveolar lavage cytology, should be available.

 The trial consists of a 6-week screening period, a 48-week randomized, double-blind treatment period, a 96-week open-label treatment period, and a conditional 4-week safety follow-up period.
 The maximum treatment duration will be 145 weeks and the maximum trial duration will be 156 weeks.
 During the trial, whole lung lavage will be allowed as rescue treatment in case of worsening of aPAP.